Kernel Density Machines: Kernel density machines: General framework

-It remains to introduce a suitable error function $\Ecal(h)$, measuring the distance between the true $d\Q=g_\star \,d\Pa$ and the hypothesis measure $(p_\star+J_\Pa h)\,d\Pa$, that can be empirically evaluated for any $h\in\Hcal$.
-To this end we consider the worst-case expectation error over all normalized test functions \(f\in L^2_{\Pa}\),
+It remains to introduce a suitable error function $\Ecal(h)$, measuring the distance between the true $ \Q=g_\star \Pa$ and the candidate measure $({p}+J_\Pa h) \Pa$, that can be empirically evaluated for any $h\in\Hcal$.
+To this end we consider the squared worst-case expectation error over all normalized test functions \(f\in L^2_{\Pa}\),

 Adding Tikhonov regularization through the penalty term $\lambda \|h\|_{\Hcal}^2$ for some $\lambda> 0$, we arrive at the convex problem